GeekTrainer/help-desk-bot-lab/Node/exercise2-TicketSubmissionDialog.md

 If you want to continue working on your own you can try with these tasks:

-* You can try sending a welcome message to the bot relying on the conversationUpdate event, as explained [here](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-handle-conversation-events#greet-a-user-on-conversation-join).
+* Send a welcome message to the bot relying on the conversationUpdate event, as explained [here](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-handle-conversation-events#greet-a-user-on-conversation-join).
-* You can try sending a typing indicator to the bot while it calls the Tickets API, as explained [here](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-send-typing-indicator).
+* Send a typing indicator to the bot while it calls the Tickets API, as explained [here](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-send-typing-indicator).